“Cast your cares on him because he cares for you.”

 An addiction might be the pain in your life right now–YOU ARE DONE LIVING!
 You think, “I can’t beat this!
 I hate myself because I’m so weak!
 I’ve tried a thousand times to get rid of this!
 I don’t want it!
 WHY CAN’T I QUIIIIIIIIT?!”

 The suffering you are facing could be coming from a spouse, they’ve done the unthinkable and their vows were lies to you and God.
 They enjoy seeing you in pain because it gives them pleasure–“IT HURTS SO BAD!”
-Or maybe a child has refused to speak to you, they are making decisions which are tearing your soul apart–“WHY ARE THEY DOING THIS?!
+Or maybe a child has refused to speak to you, they are making decisions which are tearing you apart–“WHY ARE THEY DOING THIS?!
 I DIDN’T RAISE THEM THAT WAY!”

 Your pain might be coming from a sickness–“WHY AM I SICK, GOD?
 WHAT DID I DO TO DESERVE THIS?!”
 Or maybe someone close to you has died, it was too soon and it’s not fair–“MY WHOLE BODY ACHES WITH PAAAAAAAAAAAAAAIN!!!!”